dos1/flow3r-firmware/docs/badge/usage.rst

 tiny sampler
 ^^^^^^^^^^^^

-5-slot sampler!
-This allows you to record samples with the built-in microphone and replay and save them.
-There are 3 modes, cycle through them with left/right on the app button:
+5-slot sampler.
+Each slot records up to 4s at 12kHz.
+There are 4 page groups, cycle through the pages with left/right on the app button:

-- Mode 1 (default) ``Sample and Play``: Hold the bottom petals to record samples into their respective slots.
+- ``Record and Play`` (default): Hold the bottom petals to record samples into their respective slots.
 Hold the corresponding top petals as indicated by the screen to replay them.
+This mode is actually up to 3 pages depending on how many input sources are available, such as headset mic or line in.
+If you experience clipping or very low signal you might wanna try to readjust input gain in the audio settings for the respective source.

+- ``Play with/without passthrough``: If you have global passthrough for any source enabled one of the play buttons mutes passthrough while the button is pressed.

-- Mode 2 ``Save and Load``: Tap a bottom petal to save a sample into flash if recording is available in the slot.
-Tap a top petal to load the corresponding sample from flash if available there.
+- ``Save and Load``: Tap a bottom petal to save a sample into the SD card if recording is available in the slot.
+Tap a top petal to load the corresponding sample from the SD card if available there.
+Not functioning if there is no SD card.

-- Mode 3 ``Pitch Shift``: Tap a top petal to increase replay speed of the sample by a semitone, tap a bottom one to decrease it.
+- ``Pitch Shift``: Tap a top petal to increase replay speed of the sample by a semitone, tap a bottom one to decrease it.
 You can also hold the petals to directly replay the results.

 Samples are saved in flash at ``/sys/samples/tiny_sample_*.wav``.